 Why is Ralston necessary?

-And yet, higher education is in dire straits.
-Between rampant politicization, oppressive speech codes, ruinously high costs, bloated administration, and the infantilization of student life, the corruptions are widespread and profound.
-The worldview that is now dominant in most institutions of higher education not only neglects the riches, achievements, and lessons of the past; it is actively antagonistic to the intellectual, religious, and economic liberty that sustains a common human culture.
+Nor is this a matter of chance.
+The worldview that is now dominant in most institutions of higher education explicitly scorns the riches, achievements, and lessons of the past, even as it actively undermines the intellectual, religious, and economic liberties that sustain a common human culture.
 By subordinating education to identity politics and other narrow ideological ends, colleges and universities are broadly failing at their essential task: to awaken in their students a sense of the best and highest human possibilities, and to inspire the independence of mind and courage of heart it takes to embrace them.